ERy03/react-airbnb/README.md

 ### Creating reusable components

 Understanding the concept of `props` (properties)
-We can add props (similar to html attributes) to our custom components
+We can add props (similar to html attributes) to our custom components.

 ⚠️  We cannot pass custom props to a native DOM element. ex `<div customprop={true}>`
 Why?
 The JSX we use to describe native DOM elements will be turned into REAL DOM elements by React.
 And real DOM elements only have the prooperties/attributes specified in the HTML specification.
 In the example above, DOM elements don't include properties like `customprop`.

 ``` jsx
 // App.js